crossplane/crossplane-cli/README.md

 and develop a stack with a basic controller that responds to a certain type of object.

+This guide uses [kubebuilder version 2][kubebuilder quick start], but other approaches can be used too.

 Excluding installing prerequisites, it'll take about 5 minutes!

 ## Install prerequisites